Follow us on social media!

 Careers

-Graduates from Madison College's Visual Communications program find work throughout several large industries including broadcast television, state agencies, entertainment, independent production companies, health care and education.
+Graduates from Madison College's Video Audio Design program find work throughout several large industries, including broadcast television, state agencies, entertainment, independent production companies, health care, and education.

-Prospective employers throughout Madison consider Madison College Visual Communications graduates top candidates.
-Associate degree graduates are ready for a range of professional positions in the field of visual communications including:
+Prospective employers throughout Madison consider Madison College Video Audio Design graduates top candidates.
+Associate degree graduates are ready for a range of professional positions in the field of visual communications, including:

 - Multimedia Design